pdfinn/flightplan2litchimission/README.md

 ## Installing

-Pre-compiled binaries are now available for Mac OS, Linux, and Windows 64-bit architectures (if you need something else, let me know) and are available in the project's `bin` directory.
+Pre-compiled binaries are now available for macOS, Linux, and Windows 64-bit architectures (if you need something else, let me know) and are available in the project's `bin` directory.
 Simply install the executable programme `fp2lm` (`fp2lm.exe` on Windows) in a suitable location and make sure its directory is included in your path.

 ### Mac OS